vijinho/tweets-cli/README.md

-             --list-js                Only List all javascript files in export folder and halt --list-images            Only list all image files in export folder and halt --list-videos            Only list all video files in export folder and halt -i,  --tweets-file={tweet.js} Load tweets from different json input file instead of default twitter 'tweet.js' --tweets-count           Only show the total number of tweets -a,  --tweets-all             Get all tweets (further operations below will depend on this) --date-from              Filter tweets from date/time, see: https://secure.php.net/manual/en/function.strtotime.php
+             --list-js                Only List all javascript files in export folder and halt --list-images            Only list all image files in export folder and halt --list-videos            Only list all video files in export folder and halt --list-users             Only list all users in tweets, (default filename 'users.json') and halt -i,  --tweets-file={tweet.js} Load tweets from different json input file instead of default twitter 'tweet.js' -a,  --tweets-all             Get all tweets (further operations below will depend on this) --tweets-count           Only show the total number of tweets --date-from              Filter tweets from date/time, see: https://secure.php.net/manual/en/function.strtotime.php
              --date-to                Filter tweets up-to date/time, see: https://secure.php.net/manual/en/function.strtotime.php
              --no-retweets            Drop re-tweets (RT's)